tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 {% endhighlight %}

 Notice that there are no options at all in this view.
-This is because it's custom-made for this application and we (ideally) know what our requirements are while growing the codebase.
+This is because it&#8217;s custom-made for this application and we (ideally) know what our requirements are while growing the codebase.

-There's an even bigger problem here, we've just rewritten a common UI widget in a very specific "Backbone-y" way.
+There&#8217;s an even bigger problem here, we&#8217;ve just rewritten a common UI widget in a very specific "Backbone-y" way.
 All reusability is gone (outside of another Backbone project that is).
 Converting this code into a more flexible widget will take time and effort.

 ##### The Sweet Spot

-That's where option #3 comes in.
+That&#8217;s where option #3 comes in.
 The compromise between isolated, they-just-work plugins and event-driven MVC-friendly components.

-We're going to find a way to write UI components in a way that they can work well in any context.
+We&#8217;re going to find a way to write UI components in a way that they can work well in any context.

 ##### What does it look like?